With over 13 million people visiting the city each and every year, New York is certainly doing something right on the tourism front.

 Undoubtedly, many of the people who flock to the popular destination do so in order to catch a glimpse of the iconic New York attractions they’ve seen countless times in the movies.
 Very few visitors leave New York feeling disappointed and most head home in complete awe of the city and hoping to return as soon as they can.

-But with such a wealth of options to choose from during the short time you have in the area, how do you prioritise your limited ‘to-do’ list and decide what to include, and what to what to regrettably omit?
+But with such a wealth of options to choose from during the short time you have in the area, how do you prioritise your limited ‘to-do’ list and decide what to include, and what to regrettably omit?
 Here we take a look at the New York attractions you should definitely not miss out on.

 Empire State Building -People dream about seeing New York’s iconic Empire State Building.
 Put it on your bucket list and make it a reality when you visit Manhattan.